benjiebob/WLDO/README.md

 You may also wish to evaluate the [Animal Pose Dataset](https://sites.google.com/view/animal-pose/).
 If so, download all of the dog images into data/animal_pose/images.
 For example, an image path should look like: `data/animal_pose/images/2007_000063.jpg`.<sup>1</sup>

+## Splits
+Our train/test splits are contained in the `data/splits` repository.
+Since ECCV 2020 we have sourced annotations for additional images, contained in the StanfordExtra repository which you can use for training/test.
+However, the npy files in `data/splits` are the same as we used in the paper.

 ### Pretrained model

 Please download our [pretrained model](https://drive.google.com/file/d/1n-aZk5x9cvrwB8QR6SeeZnI-rHrro_YP/view?usp=sharing) and place underneath `data/pretrained/3501_00034_betas_v2.pth`.